-Many Yale students have found volunteering for VITA a deeply rewarding experience.
+Many Yale students have found volunteering with VITA a deeply rewarding experience.
 VITA volunteers have personal interaction with their New Haven neighbors while delivering a measurable impact on their financial well-being.
 Through their service, VITA volunteers also acquire a useful life skill in practicing tax preparation services.

 VITA has three different capacities for volunteers: Intake coordinators welcome visitors and manage tax documents.
-Tax preparers (basic or advanced) work directly with clients to complete and file tax returns (while Quality reviewers, who are some of our returning volunteers, review each return to ensure accuracy).
-Site Coordinators, who are experienced volunteers, as well as managers/liaisons, manage each volunteer shift, provide expert tax knowledge, and work to ensure the efficient operation of the center.
-VITA welcomes graduate and professional students to volunteer alongside undergraduates.
+Tax preparers (basic or advanced) work directly with clients to complete and file tax returns (while quality reviewers, who are some of our returning volunteers, review each return to ensure accuracy).
+Site coordinators, who are experienced volunteers, as well as operations managers and tracking coordinators oversee each volunteer shift, provide expert tax knowledge, and work to ensure the efficient operation of the site.
+Our volunteers include undergraduates alongside graduate and professional school students.

 All tax preparers and quality reviewers (including returning volunteers) certify annually with the IRS.
-VITA offers training to Yale students in the Fall and ample preparation for the test.
-The test can also be taken at any time, and self-study is an option.
-See here for training materials and information about our training bootcamp on January 26th.
-Being an intake coordinator does not require studying, just a simple half-hour session to certify.
+VITA offers training to Yale students in the Fall and ample preparation for certification, though self-study is an option.
+The certification test may be taken at any time.
+See here for training materials.
+Becoming an intake coordinator requires only a half-hour training session.

 Want to serve your local community while learning a valuable life skill?
 Join VITA, and have a measurable impact on New Haven!
 Meanwhile, our volunteer community is a bustling and lively family.
 We provide training support and everyone takes the certification test at the same time (fueled by Insomnia cookies!).
 We match W-2 forms with good cheer.